pytest-dev/pytest/CONTRIBUTING.rst

-If no contributor strongly objects and two agree, the repo will be transferred to the ``pytest-dev`` organisation and you'll become a member of the ``pytest-dev`` team, with commit rights to all projects.
+If no contributor strongly objects and two agree, the repo will be transferred to the ``pytest-dev`` organisation and you'll become a member of the ``pytest-dev Contributors`` team, with commit rights to all projects.
 We recommend that each plugin has at least three people who have the right to release to pypi.

 .. _reportbugs: